 There you have it!
-Not all of the experts directly share their tips on how to stay motivated; some of them share their own stories on what motivates them to live a fit and healthy life such as avoiding pain or being there for their family.
+Not all of the experts directly share their tips on how to stay motivated on your fitness journey; some of them share their own stories on what motivates them to live a fit and healthy life, such as avoiding pain or being there for their family.

-But from their stories, there’s an important lesson about how to stay motivated.
-That’s establishing reason why you want to live a fit and healthy life.
+But from their stories, there’s an important lesson about how to stay motivated on your fitness journey.
+That’s establishing the reason why you want to live a fit and healthy life.
 Realizing the reason why you want to achieve something adds emotion to your goal.
 And if you’re emotionally involved with your goal, you’ll be more motivated to go after it.